-In Spring Semester, LLM students go on a study trip to learn about leading institutions and organizations active in the field of international humanitarian law (IHL) and human rights (HR).
-This trip allows students to experience the practical side of IHL and HR, and is a marvellous opportunity to understand the work of international organizations and NGOs, meet staff and experts and discuss IHL and HR issues.
+In the Spring Semester, the study trip allows students to experience the practical side of international humanitarian law (IHL), international human rights law (IHRL) and international criminal law (ICL).
+This trip is a marvellous opportunity to understand the work of international organizations and NGOs, meet staff and experts and discuss IHL, IHRL and ICL issues.

 The Geneva Academy Student Association is responsible for organizing the LLM study trip, which is partially financed by the Geneva Academy.

-Students in the 2016–2017 academic year went on a nine-day study trip to Belgrade and Kosovo where they met with a wide range of leading actors in the region working on international humanitarian law, human rights, international criminal law, transitional justice, and migration, including the International Committee of the red Cross (ICRC), the Humanitarian Law Center (HLC), the United Nations Mission in Kosovo (UNMIK), the Office of the United Nations High Commissioner for Human Rights (OHCHR), the United Nations Development Programme (UNDP), and the Human Rights Review Panel of the European Union Rule of Law Mission in Kosovo (EULEX).
+In the 2016–2017 academic year, students went on a nine-day study trip to Belgrade and Kosovo where they met with a wide range of leading actors in the region including the International Committee of the Red Cross (ICRC), the Humanitarian Law Center (HLC), the United Nations Mission in Kosovo (UNMIK), the Office of the United Nations High Commissioner for Human Rights (OHCHR), the United Nations Development Programme (UNDP), and the Human Rights Review Panel of the European Union Rule of Law Mission in Kosovo (EULEX).

-Students in the 2015–2016 academic year travelled to Bosnia-Herzegovina and Serbia, where they could learn more about work and challenges in a post-conflict zone and the ways in which different organizations – the Organization for Security and Co-operation in Europe (OSCE), United Nations High Commissioner for Refugees (UNHCR) and NGOs – operate in the field.
+In the 2015–2016 academic year, students travelled to Bosnia-Herzegovina and Serbia, where they learned more about work and challenges in a post-conflict zone and the ways in which different organizations – the Organization for Security and Co-operation in Europe (OSCE), United Nations High Commissioner for Refugees (UNHCR) and NGOs – operate in the field.

 The Geneva Academy is a leading education and research institution in international humanitarian law, human rights and transitional justice.